davidholton/hvn-generator/README.md

 ## Running Tests
 From inside the root `hvn-generator/` directory run `python -m pytest`.

-Verbose testing can be ran with the `-s` flag: `python -m pytest -s` to enable printing from inside test cases.
+Verbose testing can be ran with the `-s -v` flags: `python -m pytest -s -v` to enable printing from inside test cases.

+An example of the HVN of the output data can be tried by running `pytest -s test/test_repetition.py`.